-I’m new to JOFEE and think it’s the best Jewish thing since sliced challah.
-I really want to get involved.
+I’m new to JOFEE and I want to get involved.
 Is the JOFEE Fellowship a good way to do that?

-The JOFEE Fellowship is not designed for people who are looking for their first immersive JOFEE experience.
+The JOFEE Fellowship is not designed for a first immersive JOFEE experience.
 We encourage you to participate in Adamah, Teva, Urban Adamah, or other JOFEE programs first, and welcome you to apply for the JOFEE Fellowship in the future.

 I have a commitment through mid-March.
 Can I start the Fellowship late?